chr78rm/neo4jtools/README.md

 KeyRing node and that has been ruled out by the mapping definitions.
 This will raise an exception and as a consequence the transaction will be rolled back.

-On the other hand non-nullable SingleLink violations won't be detected during a save operation at present but will raise an appropriate exception when trying to access the entity via the missing link after a load operation.
+On the other hand non-nullable SingleLink violations won't be detected during a save operation at present but will raise an appropriate exception when trying to access an entity via a missing link after a load operation.
 This is due to the fact that these kind of errors can't be detected in the first run but will require a second pass.
 Unsatisfied links might occure deep in the recursion at any time but they might be resolved later on when revisiting nodes that have been saved already.